Common problem spaces and how art fixes them

 Did you know that some walls can be incredibly hard to decorate?
 Walls like pesky stairwells and art niches, tall skinny walls or super-sized walls as found in large rooms with cathedral ceilings and what on earth is going to be the best solution for that TV Wall?

-Getting the right fit helps, but you will also want art that expresses, well, YOU and, you will want a “Wow!” to exude from anyone who enters the room!
+Getting the right fit helps, but you will also want home decor artwork that expresses, well, YOU and, you will want a “Wow!” to exude from anyone who enters the room!
 Absolutely!

-Your ideal artwork will define your colour palette and confirm the layout of the room, i.e. informal or formal.
+Your ideal feature wall art will define your colour palette and confirm the layout of the room, i.e. informal or formal.
 Art is vital for establishing the style of your area be it minimalist, mid-century modern or art deco!